Robert E. Sherwood: Early life and family

-Sherwood was educated at Fay School, Milton Academy and then Harvard University.

-He fought with the Royal Highlanders of Canada, CEF in Europe during World War I and was wounded.
-After his return to the United States, he began working as a movie critic for magazines, including Life and Vanity Fair.
+Sherwood was educated at Fay School, Milton Academy and then Harvard University from 1914 to 1917.
+Sherwood left Harvard to enlist in the 42nd Battalion of the Canadian Expeditionary Force, after the United States Army rejected him as being too tall.
+During his World War I service in France he was gassed and wounded twice.
+After his return to the United States, he began working as a movie critic for magazines including Life and Vanity Fair.
 Sherwood's career as a critic in the 1920s is discussed in the 2009 documentary For the Love of Movies: The Story of American Film Criticism.
 In this film Time critic Richard Schickel discusses, among other topics, how Sherwood was the first New York critic invited to Hollywood by cross-country train to meet the stars and directors.